intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 The second session focused on what we know and do not know, and how we can measure environmental impacts.

-The initial presentation from focused on narrowing down the lower and upper limits of the energy use of the Internet.
+The initial presentation focused on narrowing down the lower and upper limits of the energy use of the Internet.
 There was also discussion regarding the energy consumption of the ICT sector and how it compares to some other selected industries such as